HydraMeshnet/developer-portal/glossary.md

 Any entity can be a witness.
 However, the requirements to trust a witness are to be clarified for each use case.
 There are lots of use cases that require commonly trusted witnesses, so called [authorities](#authority).

+Note that definitions of *witness* and *authority* correspond to [W3C's issuer](https://w3c.github.io/vc-data-model/#issuer), either untrusted or trusted.

 ## Authority

 A company, state government or any other certificate provider entity that is trusted by many to be a reliable [witness](#witness).
 Also, an authority might delegate signing claims to any number of witnesses who act on behalf of the authority in certain respects.